corsis/PortFusion/README.md

 + the right to crash
 + the right to work
 + the right to be utterly broken beyond all hope
-+ the right to contine its existence, be cared for and fixed
++ the right to continue its existence, be cared for and fixed
-+ the right to end its existence, be forgotten and gone forever
++ the right to end its existence, be forgotten and gone

-## Supported Network Protocols
+## Network Protocols

 + PortFusion(/Haskell) 1.0 or above